Beloin/ESP32_Oled_example/README.md

 # OLed using ESP32 Example

 In this repository we implement a simple animation in the OLed to learn more how to use I²C communication using ESP32.
+The main animation is a Snake in the display going foward, backwards, upwards and downwards.

-The main animation is a Snake in the display going foward and backwards.
+ - Animation will be defined as chars of 'U', 'D', 'F' and 'B'.
+Representing "UPWARDS", "DOWNWARDS", "FORWARDS", "BACKWARDS" respectively

 // TODO: Explication about OLed